Tmee/SnowMaps/README.md

 ## Snow Maps

 It's Summer and the mountains have closed.... and changed their websites.
-Changes are coming soon!
+This app will be back up running soon!
 Check back in a bit.

 <h2>Turing School Module 3 -- Self Directed Project</h2>